code-423n4/2023-01-reserve/README.md

 # Additional Context

 We do have some very specific Recollateralization Logic described in the `docs/recollateralization.md` file, you can also find other documentation in the same folder.
 There's additional information available in the primary `README.md` file as well.
 Here's a [video walkthrough](https://www.youtube.com/watch?v=341MhkOWsJE) of the code which provides additional context around specific files, structure and logic.

+Additionally, we also recommend going through the following documents in order to understand the protocol better.

+- `docs/system-design.md`
+- `docs/collateral.md`
+- `docs/Token Flow.png`
+- `docs/solidity-style.md`
+  - Especially the section on `Fixed.sol` which describes our `uint192` based fixed-point decimal value.

 ## Scoping Details